Should Your Clinic Become a Rural Health Clinic?

 The Benefits of Becoming an RHC

-Comprehensive Care: RHCs emphasize community care coordination, encouraging collaboration among various healthcare providers, including physicians, nurses, home health agencies, and nursing homes.
+Comprehensive Care: RHCs emphasize community care coordination, encouraging collaboration among various healthcare providers—including physicians, nurses, home health agencies, and nursing homes.
 This coordinated approach leads to more comprehensive and balanced patient care within the community.

-Preventative Exams: Preventative exams help reduce the risk of illness for patients and lower the chance of an inpatient visit, which lessens the financial burden on both hospitals and patients.
+Preventative Medicine: Preventative exams help reduce the risk of illness for patients and lower the chance of an inpatient visit, which lessens the financial burden on both hospitals and patients.
 These improve community care by allowing patients to address medical problems before having to go to the ER.

 Chronic Care Management: RHCs are well-suited for managing patients with chronic conditions like diabetes.
 The patient-centered approach and emphasis on comprehensive care improve long-term health outcomes.
 Notes on the visit and about prescribed medication are stored in a patient portal which allows for reference later.